 Activities & Excursions

 Regular meetings are held by residents to help determine what programs and social activities are offered.
 Bus trips to surrounding countryside and other places of interest happen a couple times a month.
+Regular visits with a Registered Music Therapist are also organised for the enjoyment of our residents.

 Entering aged care can present a significant lifestyle change for some people and may seem complicated.
 So before becoming an Eliza Purton Home resident, it is important you and your loved ones make the best decisions regarding your aged care.
 For prospective residents, we’ve detailed the key steps involved here.